kirinmurphy/prompt_engineered/README.md

 # Prompt Engineered

-Random assortment of prompts and tools used in Custom GPTs and AI API applications.
+Random assortment of prompts and tools used in Custom GPTs and AI applications.

 ### Custom GPTs